Super-Santa/EssentialAddons/README.md

 * Categories: `ESSENTIAL`, `SURVIVAL`, `FEATURE`

 ## stackableShulkerBoxesInPlayerInventories
-Shulker boxes stack in player inventories
+Shulker boxes stack in player inventories, this is not the same as `stackableShulkerBoxes` in Carpet.
+This will **always** allow you to stack shulkers in your inventory.
 * Type: `Boolean`
 * Default value: `false`
 * Required options: `false`,`true`
 * Categories: `ESSENTIAL`, `EXPERIMENTAL`, `FEATURE`
+* Additional notes:
+  * Disable all other `stackableShulker` rules (unless you are using `stackableShulkersWithItems`)

 ## stackableShulkersWithItems
 Shulker boxes with the same items will stack